Swisscom Ltd – Annual report – 31 December 2021

 Results and sensitivity of impairment tests

-As of the measurement date, the recoverable amount at all cash-generating units, based on their value in use, was higher than the carrying amount relevant for the impairment test.
+As at the measurement date, the recoverable amount at all cash-generating units, based on their value in use, is higher than the carrying amount relevant for the impairment test.
 Swisscom believes none of the anticipated changes in key assumptions which can rationally be expected would cause the carrying amount of the cash-generating units to exceed the recoverable amount.

-As of the date of the impairment test, no impairment of goodwill resulted.
-The recoverable amount exceeded the net carrying amount by EUR 332 million (CHF 386 million).
-In the prior year, the difference amounted to EUR 710 million (CHF 768 million).
-The following changes in material assumptions lead to a situation where the value in use equates to the net carrying amount:
+As at the date of the impairment test, no impairment of goodwill resulted.
+The recoverable amount exceeded the net carrying amount by EUR 641 million (CHF 680 million).
+In the prior year, the difference amounted to EUR 2,241 million (CHF 2,398 million).
+The following changes in material assumptions would lead to a situation where the value in use would equate to the carrying amount:

 The allocation of goodwill to the cash-generating units as well as the computation of the recoverable amount is subject to the judgement of Management.
 This encompasses the estimation of future cash flows, the determination of the discounting rate, and the growth rate on the basis of historic data and current forecasts.